acl-services/paprika/.changeset/pink-melons-rest.md

 ---
-"@paprika/collapsible": patch
+"@paprika/collapsible": minor
 ---

-refactor styles to follow latest Paprika conventions for styled-components
+Refactor styles to follow latest Paprika conventions for styled-components.
+Classnames are removed and pka-anchors should be used instead.